Medicine Man

 When he finished, the Apache elder stood, placed his hands on both sides of my head and said words in his native tongue, leaned toward me, and with his thumbs, pressed lightly on my eyelids as he blew a breath on my forehead.
 I felt as if I was being put into a trance, oddly very pleasant and light.
 That moment, sitting in the diner with the Medicine Man's hands cradling my head, was the most physically and spiritually soothing part of my conversation with the man who I felt had given me guidance for the years to come, guidance in respect to navigating my life's journey.

 When he moved his hands from my head to my shoulders, I sensed he was done.
 With an upward nod of his head, he gestured to me to rise, and said good night, softly, with an enchanting smile.
 Leaving cash on the table for our meal, I walked out the door.
 Walking toward my car, I looked back, through the window where we had been seated, and watched the Medicine Man walk to the kitchen.
-Upon reaching my VW bus in the graveled parking lot, I found a bundle of sage stuck into my door handle.
+Upon reaching my old VW bus in the unpaved side street, I found a bundle of sage stuck into my door handle.
 I looked back once more, and saw my new-found friend, my guide, perhaps an extension of my spirit, sitting where he had sat with me, drinking from his glass.
 I did not return to ask about the sage.
 Some questions are best left unanswered.

 Good fortune or the Spirit of Light?
 Only the Medicine Man may know the answer to that question.
-With that disclaimer, I will state that I am thankful for the good fortune I have had throughout my life and for the spirits protecting me from whatever forces might desire my failure.
+With that disclaimer, I will state that I am thankful for the good fortune I have had throughout my life and for the spirits protecting me from whatever dark forces might desire my failure.

-There is no doubt I have done good things for mankind, for friends, for people I did not know, for my family and for Mother Earth.
-I do continue to remember being told that there were things I needed do but I have no idea of how many things, or what those things are, just that they are.
+There is no doubt I have done good things for mankind, for friends, for people who I did not know, for my family and for Mother Earth.
+I continue to remember being told that there were things I needed do but that I have no idea of how many things, or what those things are, just that they are.
 As informed that evening in Ruidoso, I will know what to do and when to do it and I will know when my tasks and responsibilities have been fulfilled.

 As I have said throughout my life, there is no such thing as a free ride.
 I believe there is a price to pay for being saved from the dark spirit.
 I further believe I will continue to repay this obligation in some way.
-To this day, I am grateful for being able to pay that price, for having lived the long and healthy life I have been allowed to live and for having received a blessing from the Apache Medicine Man in that little diner in the New Mexico mountains.
-Happily, I am able to state that I have met the woman who the Medicine Man stated would be a guide, and as he advised, she entered my life and provided guidance when there was a need.
+To this day, I am grateful for being able to pay that price, for having lived the long and healthy life I have been allowed to live and for having received a blessing from an Apache Medicine Man in that little diner in the New Mexico mountains.

 My life can be said to have been grand thus far, and it has been an honor to endure.
 When I am done, I will look forward to being guided to that next dimension, wherever that may be.
-Though I do not believe in the heaven and hell philosophy learned in catechism, I do believe there is a continuum that goes beyond our existence on planet Earth, and I look forward to meeting the Spirit who, as I was told, will guide me into that next dimension.
+Though I do not believe in the Christian heaven and hell philosophy I was taught in catechism, I do believe there is a continuum that goes beyond our existence on planet Earth, and I look forward to meeting the Spirit who, as I was told, will guide me into that next dimension.
+What a wonderful time that will be, perhaps the beginning of grand adventures in the Universe.

-What a wonderful time that will be, perhaps the beginning of new grand adventures in the Universe.
-Native American philosophies I learned about from other Apache at the Sierra Blanca Ski resort, that winter in Ruidoso, is when our soul departs our body, it is destined to eventually become another star in the Universe.
+Native American philosophies I learned from other Apache at the Sierra Blanca Ski resort, during that winter in Ruidoso, state that when our soul departs our body, it will first become star dust and is destined to eventually become another star in the Universe.

 #####